api3dao/old-api3-docs/guides/api-integration.md

 We call such hardcoded parameters "fixed operation parameters".

 In the OIS template, we have one fixed operation parameter under `endpoints.*.fixedOperationParameters`, and it refers to the first operation parameter.
-This means that whenever the Airnode receives a request for this endpoint, the respective API call will be made with that operation parameter set to `endpoints.*.value`.
+This means that whenever the Airnode receives a request for this endpoint, the respective API call will be made with that operation parameter set to `endpoints.*.fixedOperationParameters.*.value`.

 An endpoint can have multiple fixed operation parameters.
-Note that an operation parameter cannot be both in `fixedOperationParameters` and `parameters`.
+An operation parameter cannot be both in `fixedOperationParameters` and `parameters`.

 ### `reservedParameters`